osu-cascades/habit-loop/README.md

 The program will load up and you will be presented with a QR code.
 Navigate to the url through the provided code to view your app.
+*You must have the Expo app installed on your phone to run the application*

 ## Built With